-- 21. Treasury's knowledge of Fannie's expectations for its deferred tax assets wholly discredits the declaration FHFA submitted to another district court asserting that "neither the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013, resulting in a sudden and substantial increase in Fannie Mae's net worth, which was paid to Treasury in mid-2013 by virtue of the net worth dividend."
+- 19. The Net Worth Sweep was imposed only days after Treasury's meeting with Fannie-and email traffic indicates that Treasury was making a "renewed push" to finalize the Net Worth Sweep that very day.
+In light of all of this, it is wholly implausible for the Agencies to claim that there was any imminent concern of a "death spiral."
+Indeed, in an internal document authored the day before the sweep, Treasury specifically identified the Companies' improving operating performance and the potential for near-term earnings to exceed the 10% dividend as reasons for imposing the Net Worth Sweep. - 20.
+Treasury's knowledge of Fannie's expectations for its deferred tax assets also wholly discredits the declaration FHFA submitted to the public record in another district court asserting that "neither the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013, resulting in a sudden and substantial increase in Fannie Mae's net worth, which was paid to Treasury in mid-2013 by virtue of the net worth dividend."
 That declaration was signed under penalty of perjury by Mario Ugoletti, who participated in the creation and implementation of the PSPAs while at Treasury, later moved to FHFA, and at the time of the Net Worth Sweep served as the principal liaison with Treasury concerning the PSPAs.
-And in his deposition in the CFC case, Mr. Ugoletti expressly contradicted his earlier declaration, disclaiming any knowledge at the time of the Net Worth Sweep of Treasury's understanding of the deferred tax asset issue, and he also denied knowing what anyone else at FHFA thought about the issue at that time. - 22.
-The Net Worth Sweep was announced just eight days after Treasury's August 9, 2012, meeting with Fannie-and internal email traffic indicates that Treasury was making a "renewed push" to finalize the Net Worth Sweep the same day it met with Fannie's management.
-In light of all of this, it is utterly implausible for the Agencies to claim that there was imminent concern of a "death spiral" when the Net Worth Sweep was announced.
-Indeed, in an internal document authored the day before the sweep was announced, Treasury specifically identified the
+And in his deposition, Mr. Ugoletti expressly disclaimed any knowledge of Treasury's understanding of the deferred tax asset issue, and he also denied knowing what anyone else at FHFA thought about the issue.